mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ## Changes from Revision -00 (Protocol version 1)

 - WebSockets has been added as a session protocol for the mPlane protocol.
+Message flow has been modified to git
 - Redemptions have been expanded to allow temporally-scoped partial redemption of long-running measurements.
 - The "object" primitive type has been added to allow structured objects to be represented directly in mPlane messages using the underlying representation.
-- A number of obsolete features have been deprecated, and removed from the protcol description:
+- A number of obsolete features have been deprecated based on implementation and pilot deployment experience, and removed from the protocol description:
-  - The Indirection message type, as the same functionality is available for all message types using the link section.
   - HTTPS as a session protocol, as it is a poor fit for mPlane's exchanges
   - Callback control, as it is no longer needed without the limitations of HTTPS as a session protocol
+  - The Indirection message type, as the same functionality is available for all message types using the link section.
   - Repeating measurements, as their functionality has been replaced by partial redemption
 - References to the "core" registry have been removed, as all element registries must in any case be explicitly defined in mPlane capabilities, specifications, and results.
-An eventual proposed standard mPlane protocol, if such is ever proposed, would refer to an IANA-managed core registry.
+An eventual proposed standard mPlane protocol would refer to an IANA-managed core registry.

 # Terminology

-[EDITOR'S NOTE: these terms are not capitalized within the document at this time.
+[EDITOR'S NOTE: these terms are not necessarily capitalized within the document at this time.
 Fix this.]

 Client:
 : An entity which implements the mPlane protocol, receives capabilities published by one or more components, and sends specifications to those component(s) to perform measurements and analysis.
 See {{components-and-clients}}.